FiveRobots/zomato/README.md

 ### Setup

-You will need to add a Zomato API key before running:
+You will need to add a Zomato API key to App.js before running:

     this.API_KEY="ZOMATO_API_KEY_HERE";